salilab/imp/doc/manual/deprecation.md

 usage of deprecated code to trigger an exception by calling IMP::set_deprecation_exceptions() or by passing the `--deprecation_exceptions` command line flag.)

-To achieve this,
+C++
+---

-it should be marked in the following way (where EXAMPLE is replaced by your module name and 2.1 is replaced by the release where the code is deprecated):
+C++ code should be marked in the following way (where EXAMPLE is replaced by your module name and 2.1 is replaced by the release where the code is deprecated):
 - macros should have an `IMPEXAMPLE_DEPRECATED_MACRO(version, replacement)` line added within their definition

           #define MY_DEPRECATED_MACRO(args)                                                     \